-After it was invented in 1974 by the Hungarian professor of architecture Rubik Erno it took one month to finally figure out the solution despite a whole university looking for it.
+After the Hungarian professor of architecture Rubik Erno invented the cube in 1974 it took one month to finally figure out the solution despite a whole university was looking for it.
 At first they weren't even sure a human could solve it.

 The World Cube Association regulates and holds Rubik’s Cube competitions worldwide since 2004 with officials in 70 countries.

 The most important event is the Rubik's Cube single but there are one-handed, blindfolded, feet only and fewest moves challenges.

 Feliks Zemdegs is holding the record for the fastest solution on an official competition with an astonishing 4.22 seconds result.
 However he wasn't the first to solve the Rubik's Cube under 5 seconds.

 10. Robots can do it under 1 second